 What do you need?

 Currently NSW is the only state where it is a legal requirement to use the BYD referral service prior to carrying out excavation works.
-This legal requirement is outlined in the Energy Legislation Amendment (Infrastructure Protection) Act 2009 where anyone excavating near gas and electricity networks in NSW must notify Before You Dig Australia.
+This legal requirement is outlined in legislation where anyone excavating near gas and electricity networks in NSW must notify Before You Dig Australia.

-In New South Wales, it is a legal requirement under the Energy Legislation Amendment (Infrastructure Protection) Act 2009 for anyone excavating near gas and electricity networks in NSW to notify Before You Dig Australia.
+In New South Wales, it is a legal requirement for anyone excavating near gas and electricity networks in NSW to notify Before You Dig Australia.

-Under the Regulations, Before You Dig Australia must be notified for:
+Under NSW Regulations, Before You Dig Australia must be notified for:

 - almost all work on private property, including work approved by a Council